sergiokopplin/indigo/_posts/2021-10-19-paper_highlights.md

 The authors find that they can identify marker genes based on coembedding with different cell types, find TF motifs that are enriched in different cell populations, and correct for batch effects across datasets.
 For cell cluster recovery, cell marker discovery, and batch effect correction, the authors report superior performance to some existing baseline approaches.
 I found this convincing evidence that the embeddings recover more than just pretty nearest neighbor graphs.

-For future work, I'm particularly interested in the application of knowledge graph embeddings to recovering gene regulatory networks (e.g. gene regulator -> target gene graphs).
+For future work, I'm particularly interested in the application of knowledge graph embeddings to recovering gene regulatory networks [e.g. $\mathrm{TF} \rightarrow \mathrm{Target\ Gene}$ graphs).
-The authors highlight some qualitative results in this work, but it will be exciting to see comparisons to baseline approaches (covariance, sequence motifs, combination methods like SCENIC, scBasset et. al.) in the future.
+The authors highlight some qualitative results in this work, but it will be exciting to see comparisons to baseline approaches [covariance, sequence motifs, combination methods like SCENIC, scBasset et. al.] in the future.